-- Store upside down with lid on securely to allow easy mixing and even dispersion of crystals.
+- Store upside down with the lid on securely to allow easy mixing and even dispersion of crystals.

-- As crystals tend to flow at higher temperatures, we recommend limiting number of crystals on bottom third of vertical piece to avoid glaze running onto kiln shelf.
+- As crystals tend to flow at higher temperatures, we recommend limiting the number of crystals on bottom third of vertical piece to avoid glaze running onto kiln shelf.

 - Re-distribution of crystals may be required during the final coat.
 Where you see the crystal is where you will see it bloom.